About Kerrie Warren

 Contemporary artist Kerrie Warren was born in Melbourne Australia in 1968, moving location regularly with her family she experienced a transient lifestyle.
 The artist believes that it was this early experience of packing up and moving on that initially inspired the wondrous sense of movement and rhythm that she strives to achieve in her artwork today.
 As a young child she became aware that feelings could be evoked through the lyrical assemblage of words and felt enchanted by simply sighting their rhythmic structure on a page (poetry).

-Artist Kerrie Warren with painting ‘The Bonfire’ 2014 at Pilgrim Creek Studios, Crossover Victoria
+Artist Kerrie Warren with painting ‘Up for Rural Review’ 2017 at Pilgrim Creek Studios, Crossover Victoria